Chapter 36: Human Integumentary System

 - Temperature regulation:

-– Goose bumps are visible and hairs stand on end (due to contraction of the piloerector muscle) and vasoconstriction occurs when the body is cold
+- Goose bumps (see picture below) are visible and hairs stand on end (due to contraction of the piloerector muscle) and vasoconstriction occurs when the body is cold.

 - Sweat is produced, vasodilation occurs, and hairs lie flat when the body is hot